Lucaspdfe/TUTU/doc/COMPILING.md

 Install them using your system's package manager:

 > [!NOTE]
-> For Open Watcom 2.0, you will need to install it from it's [GitHub repository](https://github.com/open-watcom/open-watcom-v2), set it's path to /usr/bin/watcom, enable 16-bit compiling and set the host to linux 32-bits.
+> For Open Watcom 2.0, you will need to install it from it's [GitHub repository](https://github.com/open-watcom/open-watcom-v2), enable 16-bit compiling and set the host to linux 32-bits.

 ### Debian/Ubuntu: